Prof. Hila Shamir

-Hila Shamir is an Associate Professor at Tel-Aviv University Faculty of Law and a TraffLab PI.
+Hila Shamir is a Professor of Law at Tel-Aviv University Faculty of Law and a TraffLab PI.

 Shamir is also the recipient of a Fulbright Scholarship, the EU Marie Curie Reintegration Grant, and of research grants from the Israeli Science Foundation and the Israeli Ministry of Science and Technology, and a member of the Israeli Young Academy.
 She is a co-author of the book Governance Feminism: An Introduction (Minnesota U. Press, 2018), (co-authored with Janet Halley, Prabha Kotiswaran and Rachel Rebouche).
 Their co-edited book Governance Feminism: Notes from the Field will be published in 2019.